top of page

 • Other - Ask us about other opportunities for your family to thrive.

-A: From the time your son joins, he will be part of team called a Patrol responsible for planning equipment, food, events for their various campouts and fun events.
+A: From the time your scout joins, they will be part of team called a Patrol responsible for planning equipment, food, events for their various campouts and fun events.
 As they get older, the level of planning and execution increases and if they decide to go for their Eagle Scout rank, they will learn how to be a "Project Manager" through the process.
 At troop 633, we highly believe in what is referred to as the patrol method.
 The patrol method places youth in key leadership positions for a 6 month term such as:

 Senior Patrol Leader: Responsible for planning and ensuring Patrol leaders are executing his plan.
 Typically and older scout, this is the only position reporting directly to the Scoutmaster utilizing business tools and assigned accountability.
 Tremendous growth and maturity is often observed.